terraform-ibm-modules/terraform-ibm-cis/docs/README.md

 ## Domain Name System(DNS)

+The Domain Name System (DNS) is the backbone of the everyday internet experience.
+Operating seamlessly behind the scenes, it translates user-friendly website names into computer-readable numerical IP addresses, adhering to the internet's standards like [RFC 1918 for IPv4 and RFC 4193 for IPv6](https://en.wikipedia.org/wiki/Private_network).
+Essentially, DNS servers pair domain names, like ibm.com, with their corresponding IP addresses.
+For more information see, [DNS concepts](https://cloud.ibm.com/docs/cis?topic=cis-dns-concepts).

-The [DNS module](https://github.com/terraform-ibm-modules/terraform-ibm-cis/tree/main/modules/dns) within the IBM CIS module provides the terraform resource for creating and managing DNS records in a CIS instance in an IBM Cloud account.
-This inclues the ability to create dns records such as `A`, `CNAME`, `AAAA`, `SRV`, `CAA` other types of [DNS records](https://cloud.ibm.com/docs/cis?topic=cis-set-up-your-dns-for-cis) for a domain in a CIS instance.
+The [DNS module](https://github.com/terraform-ibm-modules/terraform-ibm-cis/tree/main/modules/dns) within the CIS module provides the terraform resource for creating and managing DNS records in a CIS instance.
+This inclues the ability to create dns records such as `A`, `CNAME`, `AAAA`, `SRV`, `CAA` other types of [DNS records](https://cloud.ibm.com/docs/cis?topic=cis-set-up-your-dns-for-cis) in a CIS instance.

 Some of the limitations of the dns-module is as follows:
 * Although the SRV record name is provided in the variable, it is stored as `_service._proto.record_name.domain_name TTL class type of record priority weight port target`.
 For more information, see  [What is a DNS SRV record?](https://www.cloudflare.com/en-gb/learning/dns/dns-records/dns-srv-record/).